ied206/Joveler.FileMagician/USAGE.md

 static int VersionInt { get; }
 ```

-### Compile Magic Database
+### (Unstable) Compile Magic Database

 Compile a magic database from a database source.
 Useful when you need a custom magic database.

-**WARNING:** Note that two-parameter override uses temp directory in the middle. `libmagic` does not offer creating a compiled database into a custom path, so it has to use a workaround.
+### WARNING

+- **Behavior of the the API is unstable, do not use it in stable API!**
+- `libmagic` has undefined behavior that it may use different destination path on different platforms.
+It may create compiled database file on current directory, or the sample directory with src file.
+- If you want to simply load magic database in source, use `LoadMagicFile()` instead.

 ```csharp
 // Compiled database will be written into magicDestFile.